Oregon general contractor license requirements

 Tools and Equipment insurance

-Tools and equipment insurance protects general contractors in Oregon.
+Tools and equipment insurance helps protect general contractors in Oregon.
 It covers damage, theft, and loss of tools and equipment used on the job, such as power tools, hand tools, and machinery.

 This insurance helps contractors recover the cost of replacing stolen or damaged equipment, which can be a significant financial burden.
 It can also provide peace of mind, knowing that their tools and equipment are protected in the event of an unexpected loss.